M17-Project/Module_17/README.md

 # Module 17
 Welcome to Module 17!

-This project provides a standalone _smart microphone_ that transforms any 9600 baud capable transceiver into an [M17](https://m17project.org/) compatible radio.
+This project provides a standalone modem board that transforms any 9600 baud capable transceiver into an [M17](https://m17project.org/) compatible radio.
 It is based on a STM32F4 microcontroller and is designed to run the [OpenRTX](https://openrtx.org/) firmware.
 Audio and PTT connectivity is given through a "Kenwood 2 Pin" compatible connector (2.5 and 3.5mm audio jacks).

 <img src="https://github.com/M17-Project/Module_17/blob/main/Module17_0.1e.jpg?raw=true" width="500">